koaning/marimo-pkg/README.md

 > Sometimes a Marimo notebook is all you need to build a simple Python package.
 This project contains a cookiecutter to help you set those projects up.

+### Command

+To get started, you can run this cookiecutter command locally.

 ```
 uv run --with cookiecutter cookiecutter https://github.com/koaning/marimo-pkg
 ```